When you have a lot of text in one of the cells of your spreadsheet you may find that you can’t see all of it.

 When you type a lot of data into a cell in your Google Sheets spreadsheet, one of several things can happen.
 The text can overflow into the next cell if it’s empty, it can be forced to another line within the cell, or it can be clipped so that only the text that fits in the cell is visible.

 Depending on your preferences, it’s possible that your spreadsheet cells are behaving differently than you would like in this regard.
-Fortunately this is something that you can adjust so that your text wrapping behaves how you want.
-Our tutorial below will show you how to make that adjustment.
+Fortunately, this is something that you can adjust so that your text wrapping behaves how you want.
+Our article below will show you how to make that adjustment.

 Step 2: Click on the cell(s) whose text wrapping setting you wish to change.